babetteblanquet/ETL_project/README.md

 Extract method: this dataset has been downloaded from its source and the relevant table saved as CSV. https://www.planning.vic.gov.au/land-use-and-population-research/victoria-in-future

-3. Transform: the cleaning, checks and Exploratory Data Analysis process
+**3. Transform: the cleaning, checks and Exploratory Data Analysis process**

 Dataset 1: The Regional Population Growth 2018-2019 from ABS